Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Results

 \begin{singlespace}

 \end{singlespace}

 We turn our attention to the heterogeneous results by type of ED visit presented in Figure \ref{fig:any-visit-type} for the extensive margin.
-Consistent with the overall ED visits results, individualized treatment effects of Medicaid's impacts on the types of ED visits exhibit substantial heterogeneity.
+Previous studies have highlighted the importance of looking beyond overall ED visits and categorizing them by medical urgency \citep{,taubman2014medicaid,giannouchos2022association,garthwaite2019all}.
+Consistent with the overall ED visit results, individualized treatment effects of Medicaid for all types of ED visits exhibit substantial heterogeneity.
+All ED visit types show a wide range of ITE estimates, including negative and positive values.
+Moreover, the share of significant ITE estimates differs across the ED visit types.
 For any emergent, non-preventable visits, panel (a) in Figure \ref{fig:any-visit-type} shows negative and positive statistically significant effects of sizable proportions.
-These two opposing forces are consistent with a null effect on average.
+These two opposing forces are consistent with the average null effect in \citet{taubman2014medicaid}.
+This finding accords with the large share of negative ITE estimates discussed above for inpatient ED care.
+Across all visit types, we find the largest share of significant reductions in ED uses for emergent, non-preventable visits.
 A similar pattern holds for the number of emergent, non-preventable visits, with the corresponding graph in Figure \ref{fig:num-visit-type} of Appendix~\ref{appendixA}.

-Figure \ref{fig:any-visit-type} shows notable differences in the heterogeneous impacts for the remaining three types of ED visits.
-We find a larger share of positive and statistically significant individualized effects for primary care treatable and non-emergent visits than emergent visits---non-preventable and preventable---on both margins.
-Among all ED visit types, the two largest increases on the extensive and intensive margin always occur for primary-care treatable and non-emergent visits.
-Increases in primary care treatable visits are more pronounced on the intensive margin, whereas increases in non-emergent visits are larger on the extensive margin.
+Figure \ref{fig:any-visit-type} shows some differences in the heterogeneous impacts for the remaining three types of ED visits.
+First, we find a larger share of positive and statistically significant individualized effects for primary care treatable and non-emergent visits than emergent visits (i.e., non-preventable and preventable) on both extensive and intensive margins.
+The two largest increases on the extensive and intensive margins occur for primary-care treatable and non-emergent visits.
+However, the increase in primary care treatable visits is more pronounced on the intensive margin, whereas the increase in non-emergent visits is larger on the extensive margin.